If you plan to buy property in Spain, read our guide to see what Spanish mortgages are available to expats and how to apply.

 Taxes on Spanish property purchases

-Residential properties are subject to various Spanish taxes, which are all paid by the buyer at the time of closing.
-The transfer tax is 6–10% of the purchase price, depending on the property’s location.
+Residential properties are subject to various Spanish taxes, which are all paid by the buyer.
+Transfer tax is up to 10% of the purchase price, depending on the property’s location.
+For example, transfer tax in Madrid is set at 6.1%, but in Catalonia and Valencia you’ll pay the highest rate of 10%.

 These fees are typically included in the mortgage closing costs, though they may need to be paid directly to one or more taxing authorities.